quyzthe/Beam-Section-Plugin-01/README.md

 🌟 **Stay Tune**

-If you're interested in what we're doing, please keep up via this GitHub Account, our Youtube chanel will be publish soon.
+If you're interested in what we're doing, please keep up via this GitHub Account, our Youtube channel will be published soon.
 We assure you that we will have more innovative products and updates in the future.

 🙏 **Thank You for Your Support**